esn-g/pyworld3/README.md

 because of different numerical parameters and a slightly different model structure.

-The World3 model is based on an Ordinary Differential Equation solved by a Backward Euler method.
+The World3 model is based on an Ordinary Differential Equation solved by a            # ODE istället Backward Euler method.
 Although it is described with 12 state variables, taking internal delay functions into account raises the problem to the 29th order.
 For the sake of clarity and model calibration purposes, the model is structured